Perpetually Fair Assignments Via Balanced Sequences of Permutations: Related Work

 \paragraph{Online fair allocation.} This is the hardest setting studied, as it assumes that the items and their valuations are \emph{not known in advance} (in contrast to temporal fair division).
-Each day, a new item arrives, and must be allocated immediately and irrevocably to one of the agents.
+Each day, a new item arrives, and must be allocated immediately and irrevocably to one of the players.
 As the future is not known, the algorithm might make allocations that are bad in hindsight.
 This translates to much weaker fairness guarantees.
 It is not possible to guarantee PROP$c$ for any constant $c$, even in the last round; such a guarantee is possible only if $c$ grows at least like $\sqrt{t}$.
-See \citet{benade2018make,benade2024fair,kahana2023leximin,he2019achieving,neoh2025online,zeng2020fairness,jiang2019online} for some relevant papers.
+See e.g.\citet{benade2018make,benade2024fair,kahana2023leximin,he2019achieving,neoh2025online,zeng2020fairness,jiang2019online}.

-\paragraph{Latin squares} The $n$-by-$n$ matrices formed by balanced sequences (e.g. \Cref{tab:n=3456}) are \emph{Latin squares}, as they contain each number in $[n]$ exactly once in each row and each column.
-Recently, \cite{kawase2025resource} studied an allocation problem with ``Latin Square'' constraints.
+\paragraph{Latin squares.} \citet{kawase2025resource} studied an allocation problem with ``latin square'' constraints.
 Their goal is not to attain proportionality, but rather to maximize the social welfare.
-Note that the requirements for a balanced sequence are stronger than the requirements for a Latin square.